What Do You Do When Meeting a Movie Star in Your Hometown?

 The sunglasses weren’t too unusual, for the bright sunny day made them necessary.
-However, the raincoat with pulled-up collar in near 80 degree weather, looked suspiciou.
+However, the raincoat with a pulled-up collar in nearly 80-degree weather looked suspicious.

 “Let’s help Laura go back to her trailer with all of this stuff,” said Ellen.
 All this stuff meant both the large wooden key and three dozen roses Mayor Gordon gave to Laura on behalf of the city.

 “What a wonderful idea!”
 Laura remarked, having heard what Ellen said.